ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkSetPrivateDataEXT.md

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-To store user defined data in a slot associated with a Vulkan object,
+To store application-defined data in a slot associated with a Vulkan object, call:
-call:

 ``` c
 // Provided by VK_VERSION_1_3